yohman/up206a/README.md

 *   [JupyterHub](https://jupyter.idre.ucla.edu) (choose UCLA)

-Weekly course materials, including presentations, interactive notebooks (.ipynb), and data will be made available through a course github repository (TBD) that you will interact with through your JupyterHub account.
+Weekly course materials, including presentations, interactive notebooks (.ipynb), and data will be made available through a course github repository (here) that you will interact with through your JupyterHub account.

 ## Assignments and Evaluation